pushfoo/Fontknife/doc/DOCKER.md

 #### Most people

-For their own projects, most people should als consider one of the following:
+For their own projects, most people should also consider one of the following:

 * [PDM](https://pdm.fming.dev/latest/) for cross-platform Python interpreter version management
 * [The deadsnakes PPA](https://github.com/deadsnakes) for Linux users on Debian / Ubuntu